Topics

 How Long Has the Current Drought Been Going On?

-The majority of Texas is currently experiencing drought.
-Most of the state has been under drought conditions for three years.
+The majority of Texas is currently experiencing in drought that started in October 2010.
+Most of the state has been under drought conditions for over three years.

-State Climatologist John-Nielsen Gammon has warned that Texas could be in the midst of a drought worse than the drought of record.
-In 2011, the months from March through May, and then June through August all set records for low rainfall.
-The high temperatures over the summer months increased evaporation, further lowering river and lake levels.
+State Climatologist John-Nielsen Gammon has warned that Texas could be in the midst of a drought worse than the drought of record in the 1950s.
+2011 was the driest year ever for Texas, with an average of only 14.8 inches of rain.
+2011 also set new records for low rainfall from March through May, and again from June through August.
+The high summer temperatures increased evaporation, further lowering river and lake levels.

-The drought began in October 2010 and has continued through 2013.
-The state experienced a short and rainy respit in the winter and spring of 2012, but by the fall of 2012 dry conditions had returned to much of the state.
+The state experienced a short and rainy respite in the winter and spring of 2012, but by the fall of 2012 dry conditions had returned to much of the state.
+Those persisted until late in the summer of 2013, when a sustained rainy period lowered the percentage of the state experiencing drought.

 What Is Causing the Drought?